alimanfoo/alimanfoo.github.io/_posts/2016-06-10-scikit-allel-tour.md

 ---
 layout: post
-title: A lightning tour of scikit-allel
+title: A tour of scikit-allel
 ---